 Do you have glaucoma and need to use a disability parking permit or a disability converted vehicle?
 Know that Blue Badge Insurance offers specialist insurance for people with disabilities, and we offer significant discounts.

-Why not have a look at our insurance offerings and see why we’re different to other insurers?
+Why not have a look at our insurance offerings and see why we’re different to other insurance providers?

 Glaucoma in Australia – over to you

 Have you been diagnosed with glaucoma?
 What was your experience of symptoms and how do you manage it?
 If you’d like, share your firsthand experience in the comments.
 We’d love to hear your views.